-As always, thank you for caring for ”Em offgrid” in your life!
-If you are reading this article of ours, thank you, and I hope you find the shared information helpful to you.
+As always, thank you for choosing ”Emoffgrid” as your reading source!
+I hope you find the shared information helpful to you.

 It is possible that we may have missed out on some points.
 Tell us from your experience about anything that you would like to add about living off the grid with young children.